Help File: Mark Descriptions

 next ↑top [x]

-Describe new marks by noting distances and directions to local witnesses (posts, trees, curbs, etc.) along with any other salient features (recommended approach, hazards, etc.).
-This will help future surveyors recover and assess the suitability of your mark.
+Describe by noting distance and direction from local witnesses (curbs, posts, trees, etc.) along with any other salient features (recommended approach, hazards, etc.)

-Example: The mark is at the highest point of a small hill, known locally as Hassler's hill, a 5 minute hike west from a parking lot at 1843 Bache St, Peirce City, MO.
+Example: The mark is at the highest point of a small hill, known locally as Hassler's hill, a 5 minute hike west from a parking lot at 1843 Bache St, Peirce City.

-Located in the SW corner of a 2 ft square concrete pad projecting 0.3 ft above ground, 3.3 ft S from S edge of sidewalk, 26.6 ft NE from a 15" oak tree, 9.9 ft W (bearing 282) from utility pole 123A.
+Located in the SW corner of a 2 ft square concrete flag base projecting 0.3 ft above ground, 3.3 ft S from S edge of sidewalk, 6.6 ft NE from a 15" oak tree, 9.9 ft W (bearing 282) from utility pole 123A.

-Example: Recovered as described in 2010, except utility pole 123A is now gone.
-Mark is 32.1 ft south from centerline of gravel driveway accessible from 1874 Patterson Ave.
-Ownership is now Hilgard city park.
+Example: Recovered as described in 1983, except utility pole 123A is gone.
+Mark is 32.1 ft south from centerline of gravel drive leading to 1874 Patterson Ave, now known as Hilgard Park.

 Example: Recovered as described.